 Improving the Generalizability of Evaluation Research.
 This project, supported by grants from the National Science Foundation and the Spencer Foundation, supports a program of work on methods to formalize subjective notions of generalizability and external validity.
 This includes theoretical work on the quantification of generalizability concepts in terms of bias and variance of estimates of population average treatment effect.
 It also includes developing methods for better generalization from existing experiments, case studies of retrospective generalizability, and methods for better planning of education experiments for generalization to policy-relevant populations.

 Do Research Prizes Have Effects on Minorities' Biomedical Research Careers?
 Research prizes are ubiquitous in science, but it is unclear whether they have effects on scientists career, and if so, the mechanism by which they produce effects.
 With funding from the National Institute of General Medical Sciences, this study of a national undergraduate research prize competition for minority students aims to understand the mechanism by which research prizes affect undergraduate minority students’ career success as scholars.
 Success includes pursuing and completing graduate training in the biomedical sciences and subsequent career accomplishments.

 Methods to Protect Privacy in State Longitudinal Data Systems Research Files.
 The U.S. Institute of Education Sciences (IES) has spent over $600 million helping states develop longitudinal data systems to better understand (and improve) the functioning of American school systems, yet researchers face barriers to access of state longitudinal data systems due to concerns about protecting privacy and the Federal Education Rights and Privacy Act (FERPA).
-In this project, funded by the Spencer Foundation, IES, and NSF, and with the cooperation of a dozen states, we are investigating methods to make large datasets available while protecting the privacy of individuals included in those datasets.
+In this project, funded by the Spencer Foundation, IES, and NSF, and with the cooperation of over a dozen states, we are investigating methods to make large datasets available while protecting the privacy of individuals included in those datasets.

 Books and Monographs